-A New Landscape of Dining, Drinks, and Design
+Zaferia’s New Landscape of Dining, Drinks, and Design

-Discover the on the rise food scene at contemporary casual dining establishments like Working Class Kitchen and the Crooked Duck, and dive into a broad range of internationally inspired eateries showcasing the area’s diverse cultural makeup.
-Add a handful of hipster friendly bars stretching from Redondo to Junipero Avenue to the mix, step into the past at a classic no-frills beer and sandwich joint like Joe Jost’s.
+Later, discover Zaferia’s burgeoning food scene at contemporary casual dining establishments like The Crooked Duck.
+Dive into a broad range of internationally inspired eateries showcasing the area’s diverse cultural makeup.
+A handful of hipster-friendly bars stretch from Redondo to Junipero Avenue where you can step into the past at a classic no-frills beer and sandwich joint like Joe Jost’s.

 A Great Opportunity to Own

 Zaferia features a mosaic of varied architectural styles.
 It has a mix of classic older homes, apartments, and multi-unit housing.
 Spanish style homes sit side by side with Craftsman bungalows, duplexes, and newer condos and apartment buildings.
 Many of the lots are 5,000 to 6,000 square feet.
 So some residents have nice sized back yards.
 As a result, Zaferia’s real estate market is the perfect place for a first-time buyer.
 It grants the opportunity to plant roots and join an up and coming community.